gmp26/grunt-panda/README.md

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

+Since this plugin uses LiveScript, run `grunt livescript` before other tasks.
+Alternatively, run grunt twice.
+The first time you run it you will probably get an error that certain javascripts do not yet exist.

 ```shell
 npm install grunt-panda --save-dev
 ```